 APPLICATION FEE WAIVER

-Vision Provide a compelling vision for the future.
+Provide a compelling vision for the future.
 Don't be grandiose or use flowery language.
-Do be articulate and logical.
-Do dream big (our motto is Think Bravely... your vision should live up to that standard).
 Use your past experiences to lay the foundation for your vision.
 There should be a direct link between something in your past and your vision for your future, so the reader understands why you're motivated by this vision.

-Resume We have posted some of our resume bullets for you to view.
-Use them as an example on how to translate military experience into resume bullets that are appropriate for a business school application.
+We have posted some of our resume bullets for you to view.
+Use them as an example of how to translate military experience into resume bullets that are appropriate for a business school application.

 Air Force Intelligence Officer

 - Directed sensitive intelligence operations during 24/7 operations; oversaw the training, schedule, and operations of eight mission directors and 100 analysts and technicians.